State of Washington Classified Job Specification

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

-Positions typically require a Bachelor’s degree in business administration, public administration, law, public health, health administration, or a related field and three to four years of experience conducting research and analyzing policies, laws, rules, or regulations or comparable combination of graduate education and experience.
+Bachelor’s degree in business administration, public administration, law, public health, health administration, or a related field and four years of experience conducting research and analyzing policies, laws, rules, or regulations or comparable combination of graduate education and experience.

 Class Specification History